Have you ever found a tray on the curbside? I did and here’s how a rescued tray gets a DIY makeover.

 I’ve always loved blue and white.
 Lately, I’ve become gaga over the chinoiserie pattern.

-DIY Makeover: Rescued Tray Decoupage
+Easy DIY Makeover: Rescued Tray Decoupage

 This post contains affiliate links to products used in the completion of this project.
 If you should order any product from this site, I may receive compensation, but you do not pay a penny more.